 “We also need to teach them how to use technology – not using their smartphones, because that’s all kids do – but what’s underlying the technology, how it works, what it can lead to and what people use it for – for good, for bad, for ugly.

 “We should also train them to use tools for verification.
 I’m sometimes stunned by how few people know how to use basic internet techniques like a reverse image search, where you can easily use Google to see if and where a similar image is available elsewhere on the internet.
 A lot of people don’t know how to do this so, instead, they just share images that look real and suit their world view.

-“Only about half of journalists are really experts when it comes to knowing their tools for verifying digital content.
+“Very few journalists are really experts when it comes to knowing their tools for verifying digital content.
 It’s definitely not mainstream yet.
 People have to learn it.
 We’re not at that point where every journalist, no matter what age, knows exactly what they have to do to verify any item you give them.”